MaxwellStalsitz/Procedural-3D-Ray-Marching-Engine/README.md

 # Procedural-3D-Ray-Marching-Engine

 Realtime OpenGL rendering engine that has support for ray marching and ray tracing rendering.
-Provides means for comparing performance metrics between the two rendering methods, along with allowing support for examples and custom scenes using ray marching.
+Provides means for comparing performance metrics between the two rendering methods, along with providing support for examples and custom scenes using ray marching.

 Engine interface created using [Dear ImGui](https://github.com/ocornut/imgui).